ZSH64/lan/01-interview.md

 **Interviewee:**
 so, It was the first place that I ecncounterd Terraform. it was a relatively new technology to me at the time.
 I've been aware of other infrastructure provisioning tools like cloud information, but I wouldn't have used some of them.
-That was my first exposure to it.
-It is pretty easy to pick up when you use it.
+That was my first exposure to it. **It is pretty easy to pick up when you use it**.

 **K:**
 When you use Terraform, It needs to save state to a file or some other location.
 How did you manage the state in terraform scripts?